ECAC men's basketball tournaments: Combined Division II/III tournaments

-The ECAC organized combined Division II/Division III men's basketball tournaments annually from 1973 to 1980 as invitational events for ECAC teams not invited to the NCAA Men's Division II basketball tournament or – after it began in 1975 – the NCAA Men's Division III basketball tournament.
+The ECAC organized combined Division II/Division III men's basketball tournaments annually from 1973 to 1980 as invitational events for ECAC teams not invited to the NCAA Division II men's basketball tournament or – after it began in 1975 – the NCAA Division III men's basketball tournament.
 From 1973 through 1975 and from 1977 through 1980, it held four regional tournaments – Metro (for the New York City area and New Jersey), New England, Southern (for schools south of New York and New Jersey), and Upstate (for Upstate New York) – each year, while in 1976 it held only three tournaments (Metro, New England, and Upstate).

 After 1980, the ECAC divided the Division II and Division III competitions, placing the Division II competitions on hiatus until 1988 and beginning Division III-only tournaments in 1981.

 Division II tournaments

 After 1980, the ECAC placed Division II end-of-season tournament competition on hiatus until 1988.
-From 1988 through 2005 it organized a single annual Division II men's basketball tournament as an invitational event for Division II ECAC teams not invited to that year's NCAA Men's Division II basketball tournament.
+From 1988 through 2005 it organized a single annual Division II men's basketball tournament as an invitational event for Division II ECAC teams not invited to that year's NCAA Division II men's basketball tournament.
 No tournament took place in 2006, but the ECAC held it twice more, in 2007 and 2008.
 The Division II tournament again went on hiatus from 2009 through 2013, thanks to various factors including an expansion of the NCAA Men's Division II Tournament field and a decline in the number of Division II men's basketball programs associated with the ECAC.
 A Division II tournament took place in 2014, but the tournament again went on hiatus after that.

 Division III tournaments

 After its last combined Division II/III regional tournaments in 1980, the ECAC split Division II and Division III tournament competition.
-In 1981, it held its first Division III-only postseason regional invitational men's basketball tournaments for ECAC teams not invited to the NCAA Men's Division III basketball tournament, and these have occurred annually ever since.
+In 1981, it held its first Division III-only postseason regional invitational men's basketball tournaments for ECAC teams not invited to the NCAA Division III men's basketball tournament, and these have occurred annually ever since.
 The ECAC organized these tournaments regionally, holding Metro (for the New York City area and New Jersey), New England, and Upstate (for Upstate New York) tournaments from 1981 to 1985 and adding a Southern tournament (for schools south of New York and New Jersey) in 1986.
 In 2013, the ECAC returned to a three-tournament structure, holding Metro, New England, and Southern regional tournaments, while in 2014 it had four tournaments (Metro, New England, Southeast, and Southwest).
 In 2015 and 2016, it again had a three-tournament structure, with New England, Metro, and South tournaments.
 In 2017, it changed format again, becoming a single tournament which determined a single ECAC Division III champion.
-No tournament took place in 2021 because of the COVID-19 pandemic, but the tournament resumed in 2022..
+No tournament took place in 2021 because of the COVID-19 pandemic, but the tournament resumed in 2022.